-Kibbutz Gezer is a kibbutz, or cooperative settlement, located in Central Israel between Tel Aviv and Jerusalem.
-Originally founded in 1945, the kibbutz disbanded in 1963 and was reestablished by a group of young Americans in 1973.
+Kibbutz Gezer is a kibbutz, or cooperative settlement, located in Central Israel.
+Originally founded in 1945, the kibbutz disbanded in 1963 and reestablished by a group of young Americans in 1973.

 Gezer was into vegetarian, organic food and getting back to the land back in the 70’s, and was (and still is a bit!) considered by our neighbors as American hippies.
 We take pride in that, although many of us have gone straight.
 Our younger generation is picking up the momentum, and the community now has a growing environmental “movement”.
 We have a new ecological garden, community gardens, recycling center (we recycle, compost and reuse about 60% of our trash).
 We also have an organic olive grove of 1200 trees which produces olive oil, olives, and soap.
 An environmental committee open to everyone organizes events, cleanups, and tries to bring a more sustainable outlook to the community.
 We recently installed solar panels on the roofs of the cow sheds, and are looking into expanding.